coleifer/peewee/docs/peewee/api.rst

             q = User.insert(username='admin', active=True, registration_expired=False)
             q.execute()  # perform the insert.

-        You can also use :py:class:`Field` objects as the keys:
+        You can also use :class:`Field` objects as the keys:

         .. code-block:: python